← Home

 This page contains a few bits about how I approach exercise and what I’m doing at the moment, my history with exercise, and my plans for the future.

 Convict Conditioning is based on performing six strength movements known as “The Big Six”.
 These are each broken into 10 “steps” which start from rehab and “prehab” conditioning exercises, get progressively harder, and ultimately end in an incredibly tough “Master Step”.
-For example, the Push-up series starts with “Wall Push-ups”, travels through kneeling push-ups and regular push-ups, and then ends with the athelete training using one-arm push-ups.
+For example, the Push-up series starts with “Wall Push-ups”, travels through kneeling push-ups and regular push-ups, and then ends with the athlete training using one-arm push-ups.

 Workouts or training sessions are made by performing a mixture of the Big Six movements based on a routine that the athlete constructs to meet their goals.
 An athlete following Convict Conditioning will be aiming to add reps to an exercise (e.g. push-ups) with the goal of hitting a particular number of sets and reps, thus “qualifying” to start training using the next movement in that sequence (e.g. “Close push-ups”).
 Earlier/easier forms of the Big Six make great warm-ups to perform at the start of workouts.